 - Alberta Wetland Assessment and Impact Form (PDF, 3.3 MB)

-Questions related to activities regulated by AEP can be submitted to:
+Questions related to AEP regulated activities within wetlands can be submitted to:

 Questions related to AER regulated energy resource activities within a wetland can be submitted to:

 Alberta Wetland Rapid Evaluation Tool – Actual (ABWRET-A)

 ABWRET-A is a standardized method for assessing the function of wetlands using onsite observations and offsite spatial data.
 The relative value determined by ABWRET-A is used to determine the replacement ratios and costs for wetland replacement where avoidance is not possible.
 ABWRET-A results must be obtained from AEP and attached with a WAIR.

 ABWRET-A is calibrated for 2 broad regions in Alberta: the Parkland-Grassland Natural Regions and the Boreal-Foothills Natural Regions.
 The appropriate guide and form is determined by the natural region in which the wetland(s) is located.
 If the project is on the border of two natural regions, the Boreal-Foothills tool should be used if the majority of wetlands are peatlands and the Parkland-Grassland tool should be used if the majority of wetlands are mineral wetlands.
 The assessment must be completed during the growing season.